 Causes of dandruff: Seborrheic dermatitis | Fungal infection | Stress | Immune system problems | Nerve problems

 Sometimes, dandruff could be caused by a skin condition known as seborrheic dermatitis, probably caused by excessive oil production in the scalp, triggered by high levels of hormones.
 The Malassezia fungus, found in oily parts of your skin, could also accelerate skin cell growth.
-This eventually results in more dead cells, which combine with skin oils and flake off as dandruff.2 Stress, immune system problems, or nerve-related conditions may also increase your chances of getting dandruff while eczema flare-ups and cold weather can make it worse.3
+This eventually results in more dead cells, which combine with skin oils and flake off as dandruff.2 Stress, immune system problems, or nerve-related conditions may also increase your chances of getting dandruff while eczema flare-ups and cold weather can

 While anti-dandruff shampoos are usually prescribed to control the problem, unfortunately, they can be quite harsh on your hair.
 But fortunately, several natural remedies, some available right in your kitchen, can help tackle these white flakes.